miklevin/MikeLev.in/_posts/2023-04-21-more-standard-fields-more-useful-hotkeys-in-yamlesque-blogging-system.md

 headline: Edit AI-Generated Meta Descriptions with Improved YAML Blogging System
 description: "I changed the topics field to keywords in my blog posts and used a search/replace to make sure everything was up to date.
 To make sure my meta descriptions were accurate, I wrote a regex pattern for vim to search for lines beginning with description: and end with any character that is not sentence-ending punctuation.
 I created a macro to help me quickly search for and edit the AI-generated meta descriptions.
 Now I can easily make sure my blog posts have the best meta descriptions possible."
 keywords: YAMLesque, Blogging System, Topics Field, Keywords, Meta Descriptions, Regex Pattern, Vim, Macro, AI-generated, Wrapped Text Mode, NeoVim
-categories: meta descriptions, neovim, keywords, macro, vim
+categories: macro, vim, neovim, keywords, meta descriptions
 layout: post
 ---